 DDA resorts to incentive mechanisms to convince participants to contribute their resources.
-DDA uses DCRC [11] to quantify peers' contributions, so free-riders can be identified and discouraged.
+DDA uses DCRC (Gupta et al., 2003) to quantify peers' contributions, so free-riders can be identified and discouraged.
 DDA charges peers in term of credits, according to the time that they play the game.
 Ideally, a peer that actively contributes usable resources to the system should be able to earn enough credits to pay for its playing time.
 However, if resource-rich peers eagerly volunteer for tasks, less competitive peers will be starved of opportunities for earning credits.
-As a result, some virtuous peers may become poorer and poorer, and finally be regarded as freeriders.
-To cope with this problem, DDA adopts a friendly matchmaking policy (Section V-B) that fairly shares credit earning opportunities among all competent resource providers.
+As a result, some virtuous peers may become poorer and poorer, and finally be regarded as free-riders.
+To cope with this problem, DDA adopts a friendly matchmaking policy (Section 5.2) that fairly shares credit earning opportunities among all competent resource providers.